Correctness Notions for Petri Nets with Identifiers: Enriching PNIDs with resources

-\begin{definition}[Conservative resource management] A resource-aware marked \tpnid $(N,m_0)$ with $N=(\places,\transitions,\flow,\alpha,\beta)$ is \emph{managing resources conservatively} if the following two conditions hold. \begin{compactitem} \item \emph{Resource preservation}: for every marking $m\in\reachable{N}{m_0}$, resource type $\restype \in \res{\Lambda}$, and resource $r \in I(\restype) \cap \id{m}$, we have that $r \in \id{m_0}$. \item \emph{Resource exclusive assignment}: for every marking $m\in\reachable{N}{m_0}$, resource type $\restype \in \res{\Lambda}$, and resource $r \in I(\restype) \cap \id{m}$, there is exactly one tuple $\vec{r}\in \supp{m}$ s.t.~either $\vec{r} = (r)$ or $\vec{r} = \tup{o,r}$ for some object $o$. \end{compactitem} \end{definition} Consider a resource for $r$ present in the initial marking $\marking_0$, and a reachable marking $\marking$.
+\end{definition} Consider a resource for $r$ present in the initial marking $\marking_0$, and a reachable marking $\marking$.
 Two observations are in place regarding Definition~\ref{def:conservative-resource-management}.
 First, resource exclusive assignment requires that at most one tuple of the form $(o,r)$ exists in the support of $\marking$, to express that multiple tokens carrying the same pair $(o,r)$ may indeed exist, while it is not possible to have in the same marking a different tuple of the form $(o_2,r)$ for some $o_2 \neq o$ (which would indicate the simultaneous assignment of $r$ to $o$ and $o_2$).
-Second, an active resource $r$ in $\marking$ can then appear in one and only one of the following forms: either \begin{compactitem} \item $(o,r)$ for some object $o$ -- indicating that $r$ is currently assigned to $o$), or \item $(r)$ - indicating that $r$ is active and not assigned to any object. \end{compactitem}
+Second, an active resource $r$ in $\marking$ can then appear in one and only one of the following forms: either